fetchoracle/dataSpecs/types/LendingPairToxicity.md

 ## Query Data

-- **Description:** Query data is used to form your Query's unique identifier, or query ID, and it's also included in emitted contract events so Tellor users and reporters can programmatically construct query objects.
+- **Description:** Query data is used to form your Query's unique identifier, or query ID, and it's also included in emitted contract events so Fetch users and reporters can programmatically construct query objects.
 To generate the query data, first encode the `collateral` and `loan` parameters as bytes, then encode the query type string with those bytes.
 - **ABI Type:** `bytes`

 For example, to get the query data of an example instance of a `LendingPairToxicity` query using Solidity: